danieladams456/blog-danieladamstech/content/posts/call-graph-voting-proposal.md

 voting_diagram: "https://excalidraw.com/#json=QKEtzpNrjXxyySQeDOh3W,GrnKxae4vPtjXBwNuwNW_Q"
 ---

 We all have errors.
 What is your nominal error rate?
-What does that mean - all errors or just internal errors?
+Does that include customer errors or just internal errors?
 Is everyone on the same page about that?

 There's two aspects I believe need solved.
 1. Error reporting **precision**: More granular status categorization than HTTP codes get you by themselves, including ambiguity of fault assignment.
 This also covers APIs that only use a single HTTP code, like industry-specific XML APIs that report status in the body.
 2. Error reporting **accuracy**: Propogation of and voting on fault assignment as requests travel through depth and breadth of a microservice call graph.

 Solving these challenges reaps benefits.
-1. Accurate fault assignment allows SLO creation.
-Without a higher level categorization, SLO inclusion/exclusion logic can be brittle.
-2. Combine multiple error conditions into semantic levels.
-This allows for monitoring complexity to stay bounded as the number of error conditions grows.
+1. Straightforward, readable monitoring queries.
+Fault assignment is already pre-computed, avoiding the need for brittle queries.
+Query conditions stay bounded as system size and failure modes grow.
+2. Business-approved category definitions leads to understandable SLOs that resonate.
+3. Your choice of rough or fine-grain status buckets is available depending on the monitoring or reporting use case.
+Use rough grain for more anomaly detection statistical power, fine grain for a jump start on troubleshooting.

 <!-- Finalize: categorization vs classification.
 Is classification more "fixed" in terms of buckets? -->
 ## Categorization